 - Drugs and alcohol.
 Overdosing on drugs or alcohol can result in a coma.

 Although many people gradually recover from a coma, others enter a vegetative state or die.
-Some people who recover from a coma may have major or minor disabilities.
+Some people who recover from a coma end up with major or minor disabilities.

-Complications may develop during a coma, including pressure sores, bladder infections, blood clots in the legs and other problems.
+Complications can develop during a coma, including pressure sores, urinary tract infections, blood clots in the legs and other problems.

 Because people in a coma can't express themselves, doctors must rely on physical clues and information provided by families and friends.
 Be prepared to provide information about the affected person, including: